-Our 10-day herping expedition will introduce you to 3 different sites located in the natural remnants of the southeastern Atlantic Rainforest.
+Our 10-day herping expedition will introduce you to 4 different sites located in the natural remnants of the southeastern Atlantic Rainforest.
 Each site has a lot to offer and has its own variety of species.
 The target of this expedition is to discover the potential of the São Paulo State, where can be found a veritable bounty of spectacular reptiles and amphibians, including a large selection of handsome endemics.
-Some of the major highlights you can see on this trip are the Jararacussu pit-viper, the Brazilian Dwarf Boa, the Bahia Forest Frog, and the Maximilian’s Snake-headed Turtle.
-And to top it all off, there is the possibility, however slight, to find the very elusive Cropan’s Tree Boa.
+Some of the major highlights you can see on this trip are the Jararacussu pit-viper, the Brazilian Dwarf Boa, the Bahia Forest Frog, and the Pumpkin Toadlet.
+And there is a chance, however slight, to find the very elusive Cropan’s Tree Boa.

 If you have never been to Brazil and don’t know where to start, this expedition will deliver some of the most wonderful herps and scenery of any areas in the country!